UWARG/TrackingAntenna/TrackingAntennaV3/README.md

 ## Installation
 For everything to compile you need to copy everything that is in the `libraries` folder into the library folder that the Arduino IDE will recognize.
-This is either the `My Documents/Arduino/libraries` folder on window, or you can also put it in the `libraries` folder in the arduino ide installation directory (for both Windows and Linux).
+This is either the `My Documents/Arduino/libraries` folder on Windows, or you can also put it in the `libraries` folder in the arduino ide installation directory (for both Windows and Linux).

 After cloning the repo, run `git submodule update --init --recursive` to pull in all the submodules.